matrix-org/synapse/docs/admin_api/user_admin_api.md

 - `media` - An array of objects, each containing information about a media.
   Media objects contain the following fields:
   - `created_ts` - integer - Timestamp when the content was uploaded in ms.
-  - `last_access_ts` - integer - Timestamp when the content was last accessed in ms.
+  - `last_access_ts` - integer or null - Timestamp when the content was last accessed in ms.
+     Null if there was no access, yet.
   - `media_id` - string - The id used to refer to the media.
 Details about the format are documented under
     [media repository](../media_repository.md).
   - `media_length` - integer - Length of the media in bytes.
   - `media_type` - string - The MIME-type of the media.
-  - `quarantined_by` - string - The user ID that initiated the quarantine request
-    for this media.
+  - `quarantined_by` - string or null - The user ID that initiated the quarantine request for this media.
+Null if not quarantined.
   - `safe_from_quarantine` - bool - Status if this media is safe from quarantining.
-  - `upload_name` - string - The name the media was uploaded with.
+  - `upload_name` - string or null - The name the media was uploaded with.
+Null if unavailable.
 - `next_token`: integer - Indication for pagination.
 See above.
 - `total` - integer - Total number of media.